learn-co-curriculum/environment-setup-resources/README.md

   on

-Explanation: Really just toggling the WSL setting off and on and reinstalling Ubuntu - worked for the first and only student that I’ve seen with this error and was suggested from the old Google as well
+Explanation: Really just toggling the WSL setting off and on and reinstalling Ubuntu

 ### Opening Ubuntu

 When starting up Ubuntu for the first time after restart that is required from enabling WSL settings:

-Error: WslRegisterDistribution failed with error: 0x80370102
+Error: `WslRegisterDistribution failed with error: 0x80370102`

 Fix: Try one of the solutions in [this article](https://appuals.com/wsl-register-distribution-error-0x80370102-on-windows-10/).
 “Solution 1” worked for the one and only student that has encountered this error